 Denton Slipway

-A rather wet day in June 1990 could not dampen spirits as Richard Mercer – Area Manager for British Waterways – declared open a slipway at Denton Wharf.
+A rather wet day in June 1990 could not dampen spirits as Richard Mercer – Area Manager for British Waterways – declared the slipway open at Denton Wharf.

-The building of the slipway is a milestone of co-operation between waterways enthusiasts and British Waterways to get boats back onto the Grantham.
-The slipway was built entirely by volunteers from the Grantham Canal Restoration Society, the Inland Waterways Association and the Waterways recovery Group and is a valuable addition to the picnic site facilities that were built there two years previously.
+The building of the slipway is a milestone of co-operation between waterways enthusiasts and British Waterways to get boats back onto the Grantham Canal.
+The slipway was built entirely by volunteers from the Grantham Canal Restoration Society*, Inland Waterways Association and the Waterway Recovery Group and is a valuable addition to the picnic site facilities that were built there two years previously.
 Six largish boats were launched onto the canal by the slipway and a number of smaller dinghies and inflatables joined the fun.

 The award winning slipway at Denton